nyuvis/explanation_explorer/readme.md

 ## Getting started

-The project consists of a `python 2.7` server with a web front-end.
+The project consists of a `python` server with a web front-end.
 To get started clone the repository and run:

 ```bash